-Any employee injured while performing the duties of his/her position with the Town, and whose injury is accepted as eligible for compensation under Workers' Compensation Insurance, shall become eligible for a leave of absence with benefits pursuant to the Workers' Compensation Act.
-The employee may, at his/her option, request in writing that the difference between his/her Workers' Compensation benefits and his/her regular straight time pay be supplemented by drawing on his/her accumulated Compensatory Time, Sick Leave, Vacation Leave, and other forms of accrued paid time off in the order listed.
+Any employee injured while performing their Town duties of his/her position with the Town, and whose injury-duties is accepted-as-eligible for compensation under Workers' Compensation Insurance in accordance, shall become eligible for a leave of absence with benefits pursuant to the Workers' Compensation Act.
+The employee may, at his/hertheir option, request in writing that the difference between his/hertheir Workers' Compensation benefits and his/hertheir regular straight time pay be supplemented by drawing on his/hertheir accumulated Compensatory Time, Sick Leave, Vacation Leave, and other forms of accrued paid time off in the order listed.
 (In addition to this policy, please reference Workers' Compensation Insurance on Page 25 of this manual.)